VernonGrant/gnu-c-language-manual/markdown/Search-Path.md

 The list may be different in some operating systems.
 Other directories are added for C++.

-In the above, `target`{.variable} is the canonical name of the system GCC was configured to compile code for; often but not always the same as the canonical name of the system it runs on. `version`{.variable} is the version of GCC in use.
+In the above, `target` is the canonical name of the system GCC was configured to compile code for; often but not always the same as the canonical name of the system it runs on. `version` is the version of GCC in use.

 You can add to this list with the `-Idir` command-line option.